 During December I noticed she was getting thinner as elderly ferrets do, but she was eating well, was alert and active with a god quality of life.

 On New Year’s day 2017 she came out for her food as usual, but seemed unsteady on her feet, that evening I had to lift her out the sleeping quarters as she had lost strength in the rear legs.
 That night she spent indoors in the warm, the following morning I took her to an emergency vet’s as it was a bank holiday.
-There I was asked her age that I estimated at six or possibly seven years old, the vet said there was a tumour and advised that she was put to sleep, which I consented to, having half expected that outcome.
+There I was asked her age that I estimated at six or possibly seven years old, the vet said there was a tumour and advised that she was put to sleep, which I agreed to, having half expected that outcome.